zeditor01/using_zowe/README.md

 ## Step 0 : Start with z/OSMF
 The starting point on your ZOWE journey is a fully functional z/OSMF service.
 Most sites should have this up and running already, because it is the recommended vehicle for installing software from ShopZ.

+z/OSMF should support secure connections from a web browser, to allow the user to invoke a range of applications and services.

 ![zowe_deploy01](/images/zowe_deploy01.JPG)

 ## Step 1 : Deploy ZOWE
+ZOWE uses z/OSMF services.
+It runs
 ![zowe_deploy02](/images/zowe_deploy02.JPG)

 ## Step 2 : Deploy UMS